 The Hawkswell Theatre in Sligo has a great variety of shows to offer, as well as workshops running throughout the year.
 The Blue Raincoat Theatre is also worth checking out.

 Visit the Glencar Waterfall for a beautiful excursion.
 This is a must!!
 Beautiful tea rooms for refreshments afterwards.

 Explore the Arigna Mines in County Roscommon, for an insightful and thought provoking trip.

 The above are just some of the things that can easily be done during your stay in Dromahair.
 The village really is the gateway to so many, many wonderful places.
 For more information on tourism in the Sligo region please visit the following websites which give much more information:

 - Architect (Trevor)

 - Flicka - Ålder: 21

 Familje presentation, fri text

 Our names are Trevor and Imelda McDaid.
-Imelda is 51 and is a counsellor and psychotherapist working with people who had previously been homeless.
-Trevor is also 51 and is an Architect and works in an architectural firm in Sligo.
-We have two wonderful daughters, Carrie (19) and Ella (18).
-Carrie is studying at university in Dublin, while Ella attends secondary school in Sligo.
-We have a lovely King Charles dog called Oscar, which we intend putting into kennels while our house is being used.
+Imelda is 53 and is a counsellor and psychotherapist working with people who had previously been homeless.
+Trevor is also 53 and is an Architect and works in an architectural firm in Sligo.
+We have two wonderful daughters, Carrie (21) and Ella (19).
+Both girls are studying at university in Dublin.
 We have fantastic neighbours who will be able to help you out during your stay and advise on activities.
 They might also try to tempt you to join them in our lovely local pub for a pint or two of Guinness!